iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 [my last post]({% post_url 2017-12-14-lambda-notes-001 %}), let's take a detour in [MethodHandle](https://docs.oracle.com/javase/10/docs/api/java/lang/invoke/MethodHandle.html).

-(The main reason that I talk about MethodHandle here is to explain the strange call stacks we will see when diving into Lambdas.)
+The main reasons that I talk about MethodHandles here are:
+* Their implementation is similar to, but not as messy as, Lambdas.
+  So it will be like a practice run before dealing with the real thing.
+* Lambda is implemented using MethodHandles, so let's first understand how the latter works.

 ```
 $ cat HelloMH.java